The California Bar Exam

-Polish your knowledge of the Federal Rules of Evidence and how they compare and contrast with the California Evidence Code, especially where the California rules have no exact match within the federal rules.
+Polish your knowledge of the Federal Rules of Evidence and how they compare and contrast with the California Evidence Code, especially where the California rules do not exactly match federal rules.

 This probably goes without saying, but the expectation of uncompromising professional responsibility will always be a staple of the legal profession.
 You should ensure that you are well-versed in the California Rules of Professional Conduct, the California Business and Professions Code, and relevant federal and state case laws.

-Note: Before you can practice law in California, you must also pass the Multistate Professional Responsibility Examination (MPRE).
+Note: Before practicing law in California, you must also pass the Multistate Professional Responsibility Examination (MPRE®).
 The MPRE features 60 multiple-choice questions administered over two hours.